questdb/py-questdb-client/src/questdb/pandas_integration.md

 Name: c, dtype: float64
 ```

+#### Arrow floats

+Pandas also has arrow-compatible floats.
+These have an additiona bitvector to represent nulls.

+#### 16-bit floats

-16-bit floats _are_ allowed, but we will disallow them:
+16-bit floats _do exist_ in Pandas, but we will disallow them:

 ```python
 >>> df = pd.DataFrame({'a': pd.Series([1.0, 1.5, 2.0], dtype='float16')})